vircadia/vircadia-docs-sphinx/docs/source/contribute/write-for-us.rst

 Tables
 ^^^^^^^^^^^^^^^^^^

 Tables are not supported in the Markdown syntax that we use for our docs.
-If you want to use tables in your documentation, please use `RST <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.
+If you want to use tables in your documentation, please use `RST Syntax <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.

 ^^^^^^^^^^^^^^^^^^
 Images